maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Project-Report.md

 ## **Refinement**

-> The process of improving upon the algorithms and techniques used is clearly documented.
-Both the initial and final solutions are reported, along with intermediate solutions, if necessary.

 Steps used to improve the prediction accuracy of the classification model.

 1. PreProcess the Data (as mentioned in the Feature Engineering)